 Orthokeratology, "ortho-k" or corneal reshaping (CR) can be used as an alternative to refractive surgery, eyeglasses,or contact lenses during the day.

-Large contact lens that rests on the sclera and creates a tear-filled vault over the cornea.
 If you've been told you are not a good candidate for contacts due to corneal condition or dryness—Scleral contact lenses may be the solution you are looking for.
 Scleral lenses are designed to treat a variety of eye conditions, many of which do not respond to other forms of contact lens treatment.